linkdd/letlang/www/content/book/chapter-2/2-inline-typing.md

 # Assertions

-If the variable is already bound, the `let` statement acts as an assertion:
+If the variable is already bound, the `let` proposition acts as an assertion:

 ```letlang
 a := 1;